TheJoetube/CPU/README.md

 Right now it only directly executes assembly code.

 It has 3 registers ```rA,rB,rC```.
-Memory will be added soon.
+Memory size is 0x0000 - 0xFFFF but can be expanded at will.

 The current instruction set:
 ```